Hundebegegnungen an der Leine – so klappt’s stressfrei auf dem Spaziergang

 - Unconscious reinforcement

-- Accumulated frustration
+- Built-up frustration

 - Bad experiences